 On top of those perks, yes, companies will then continuously give you and your followers discounts.
 You may become an affiliate and earn a commission.
 You may also receive compensation for likes and comments.
+Flat fees are great too.
 This is the essence of influencing and the true meaning of a partnership and collaboration.

 So how do you beat ugly Instagram scam tactics and false influencing promises to protect your brand?

 When is an offer to partner together not considered a collaboration?